El Salvador Pupusas. Tasty Food from El Salvador Worth Trying

-Traditional Pupusas from El Salvador.
+Traditional Salvadoran PupusasTraditional Pupusas from El Salvador.

-Pupusa is a typical Salvadoran dish sold all over El Salvador and in many nations worldwide, especially in countries with a Salvadoran immigrant community.
 Pupusas originated in El Salvador during pre-colonial times; it is believed that the Pipil tribes that lived in the Salvadoran region created Pupusas centuries ago.

 Pupusas from El Salvador.
 Photo by @EShistoria32

-Pupusas are the most popular food consumed in El Salvador; Salvadorans eat them for breakfast, lunch, dinner, or as snacks.
+Pupusas are the most popular food in El Salvador; Salvadorans eat them for breakfast, lunch, dinner, or snacks.
 It does not matter what part of the country you find yourself in; if you want to eat Pupusas, you will always find a Pupuseria nearby.

 History of Salvadoran Pupusas

 Pupusas originate from El Salvador; their history dates back to pre-colonial times.
-According to historians, Salvadoran Pupusas, or a variation of today’s dish, were first made by the Pipil Indians in the El Salvador region during pre-colonial times.
+According to historians, Salvadoran Pupusas, or a variation of today’s dish, were first made by Pipil Indians in the El Salvador region during pre-colonial times.

 The diet of the Pípil Indians was the same as other Meso-American people; it included corn, beans, and squash, strengthened with whatever meat was available at the time.
 The Pipil discovered how to make their version of corn dough, which they used to make tortillas or Pupusas.

 Historians also noted that the pre-Columbian Pupusas were vegetarian, and it was shaped like a half-moon.
-Franciscan friar Bernardino de Sahagun transcribed in1570 that meats had been incorporated into the Pupusa filling.

 Pipil Indians might not have made Pupusas the way we know them today.
-Nevertheless, the Salvadoran Pupusas history demonstrates that the Pipil tribe are who invented Pupusas originally
+Nevertheless, the Salvadoran Pupusas history demonstrates that the Pipil tribe are who invented Pupusas originally.

 Pupusas Expansion Around the Globe